bkryzz/modcel/README.md

        are delivered, and/or how fluids (bile, lymph,...) are recovered from the solid cells and transported.

-  3) Boolean logic rules determine how cells evolve, according to the summary of their chemical activity during time (a typical time step used in MODCEL simulations is 1 minute, although this can be adjusted).
+  3) Boolean logic rules determine how cells evolve, according to the summary of their chemical activity during time (a typical time step used in MODCEL simulations is 1 minute, adjustable with the parameter ITCONV).
 That is, how cells can go around their phases (G1, S, G2, M), enter the G0, move, duplicate, trans-differentiate, or differentiate (if they are stems), go into apoptose or necrose, and more.

 ------------------------------------------------------------------